ankitmalikg2/ethical-dev-tools/README.md

 ### JWT Tool (Create, Decode & Verify JWT)
 Create, decode, and verify JSON Web Tokens (JWT) directly in VS Code.
 Supports all major algorithms (HS256, RS256, ES256, and more).
 Instantly sign, inspect, and validate JWTs for authentication, authorization, and secure API development.
 Choose algorithm, input payload and secret, and get your JWT in seconds.

+### Epoch Tool
+Convert between Unix timestamps (epoch time) and human-readable dates effortlessly.
+Convert epoch timestamps to readable dates in UTC, ISO, and local formats.
+Convert human-readable dates back to epoch timestamps in both seconds and milliseconds.
+Perfect for debugging, API development, and working with time-based data.